apache/qpid-site/input/releases/qpid-jms-master/index.md

 smoother experience, see the [current stable release]({{current_jms_release_url}}/index.html).

-This content was generated at 23:06  on Friday, 04 August 2017.
+This content was generated at 15:07  on Friday, 22 September 2017.

 </div>